 Canadian Fundamentals of Nursing,5th Edition

-Thoroughly updated to include the latest emerging issues and protocols in Canadian nursing practice, Canadian Fundamentals of Nursing, 5th Edition combines unparalleled Canadian nursing coverage with innovative, fully integrated learning and teaching support to help you easily build the most effective fundamentals curriculum.
-The Potter team's proven, student-friendly approach describes the principles, concepts, and skills essential to your students' success, and comprehensive educator support tools seamlessly coordinate all of your course resources to enhance your teaching capabilities and help you meet all of your curriculum goals.
-Thoroughly reviewed by Canadian nursing experts, this edition ensures that your students are well prepared to practice in Canada.
+Thoroughly updated to include the latest emerging issues and protocols in Canadian nursing practice, Canadian Fundamentals of Nursing, 5th Edition combines unparalleled Canadian nursing coverage with extensive learning support to help you easily master the basic nursing principles and procedures.
+The Potter team's proven, student-friendly approach describes the principles, concepts, and skills essential to your success.
+This edition has also been thoroughly reviewed by Canadian nursing experts to ensure that you are well prepared to practice in Canada.

 - Comprehensive Canadian content throughout the text ensures you are well-prepared to practice in Canada.